 '''

-badarq

-'''
+badarg

 If OptionList is not a list.

-badaro
+badarg

 If Option is an invalid option.

+badarg

 The same failure as for demonitor/1.

 '''

 disconnect_node(Node) -> boolean() | ignored

-'''

-'''

 Node = node()

-'''

 Forces the disconnection of a node.
 This appears to the node Node as if the local node has crashed.
 This BIF is mainly used in the Erlang network authentication protocols.